aniaxb/Froom/README.md

 ```
 docker-compose build
 ```
-To run created containers run:
+To run created containers use command:
 ```
 docker-compose up
 ```